 - Business and Economics students seeking internship credit have unique assignments to complete.
 Review the internship guidelines and requirements for the B&E Department assignments here.
 After the student reviews the guidelines and requirements, if there are questions, contact Professor Rick Smith.

-- Next, the student seeks approval through the internal Marietta College approval process for the internship.
-To gain approval, the student should have a job description from the internship site so they can reference the job description.
-Marietta College uses the online software Handshake to manage the internship approval process.
-Instructions for the software are downloadable here.
+- ACTION ITEM: Next, the student seeks approval through the internal Marietta College approval process for the internship.
+To gain approval, the student should have the internship job description, document that contains the student's academic goals and objectives as they relate to the internship, and the internship registration form filled out, and email it to Professor Smith to begin the approval process.

 When filling out the forms, some common questions and answers are:

 - How many hours of work are required?
-150 hours of work for 3 credit hours of academic credit.
-Although you may work more than 150 hours, only 150 hours will be accepted as an answer.
-If you are doing a 2-credit-hour internship, at least 100 hours is to be completed; 1-credit-hour internship, at least 50 hours of work is to be completed.
+120 hours of work for 3 credit hours of academic credit.
+Although you may work more than 120 hours, only 120 hours will be accepted as an answer.
+If you are doing a 2-credit-hour internship, at least 80 hours are to be completed; 1-credit-hour internship, at least 40 hours of work is to be completed.
+This goes in the "total hours" section.

 - How many credit hours do I put down?
-For programs like sports management, land and energy management, accounting, and finance, a requirement of 3-credit hours is equal to one internship.
+For programs like sport management, land, and energy management, accounting, and finance, a requirement of 3-credit hours is equal to one internship.
 Please review your degree plan and see what is required.

 - Who is my faculty advisor?
 Internship supervisor? etc. Your internship supervisor is your on-site boss.
-The faculty academic advisor is your faculty academic advisor.
-The faculty supervisor for the internship is Rick Smith.
+The faculty supervisor for the internship is Rick Smith, and he signs the paperwork via email (do not type his name into the form).

-- What is the course prefix and course number?
-The course prefix is what academic course you are seeking credit for, such as sports management (SMGT), accounting (ACCT), finance (FIN), marketing (MKTG), management (MNGT), land and energy management (LEMG), etc. The course number reflects the level of work your internship is AND the requirement of your degree plan (if applicable).
-For example, if a land and energy management students needs course LEMG 497 as an academic requirement, the internship should reflect senior level work (which is the 4 in 497).
+- What are the course prefix and course number?
+The course prefix is what academic course you are seeking credit for, such as sport management (SMGT), accounting (ACCT), finance (FIN), marketing (MKTG), management (MNGT), land and energy management (LEMG), etc. The course number reflects the level of work your internship is AND the requirement of your degree plan (if applicable).
+For example, if a land and energy management student needs course LEMG 497 as an academic requirement, the internship should reflect senior-level work (which is the 4 in 497).
 If you do not need an internship as a requirement and are doing it as an elective, then identify what the appropriate level of work is, i.e., 197 = freshman-level work; 297 = sophomore-level work; 397 = junior-level work; 497 = senior-level work.

 - What is the reflection and assessment portion?
-For B&E majors, your reflection component is PRESENTATION and JOURNAL.
+For B&E majors, your reflection component is "Other: B&E Portfolio."

 - The internship is a class that has tuition and fees associated with it.
 Once the internship is approved through Marietta College, you will automatically be registered for the course.